 Observed variations and differences over the years and across sex and race groups in cancer mortality may reflect modifications in the risk factor status of the population or the consequence of participation in screening and early detection programs.
-Such changes or differences, however, may instead be the result of random fluctuations and other factors related to the estimation process.
-Any conclusions should be made only after carefully considering the following factors that influence annual mortality rates.
+Such changes or differences, however, may instead result from random fluctuations and other factors related to the estimation process.
+Any conclusions should be made only after carefully considering the following factors influencing annual mortality rates.